qiboteam/qibolab/doc/source/main-documentation/qibolab.rst

     )

 In this way, we defined a rectangular drive pulse using the generic Pulse object.
-Alternatively, you can achieve the same result using the dedicated :class:`qibolab.pulses.DrivePulse` object:
+Alternatively, you can achieve the same result using the dedicated :class:`qibolab.pulses.Pulse` object:

 .. testcode:: python

-    from qibolab.pulses import DrivePulse, Rectangular
+    from qibolab.pulses import Pulse, Rectangular

-    pulse = DrivePulse(
+    pulse = Pulse(
         start=0,  # timing, in all qibolab, is expressed in ns duration=40,
         amplitude=0.5,  # this amplitude is relative to the range of the instrument